VegaDeftwing/OpGuidesHugoSrc/content/Music/m9-musichard.md

 * MIDI **N**on-**R**egistered **P**art **N**umber ([NPRN](https://en.wikipedia.org/wiki/NRPN)) is one way MIDI controllers can send higher resolution signals (14bit so, 0 to 16384) by putting two, 7-bit CC's values together such that one controls the **M**ost **S**ignificant **B**yte (MSB) and the other the **L**east **S**ignificant **B**yte (LSB)
 * **O**pen **S**ound **C**ontrol (OSC) *isn't* MIDI, but rather a competing standard that's much higher resolution and can work over ip (wifi), but it's not universally supported like MIDI
-* **M**ackie **C**ontrol **U**niversal (MCU) is a fustercluck of a non-standard devloped by Mackie, a particular hardware manufacture, for one of their products.
+* **M**ackie **C**ontrol **U**niversal (MCU) is a fustercluck of a non-standard developed by Mackie, a particular hardware manufacture, for one of their products.
 Originally MCU was made for Logic but eventually the control 'standard' wound its way into other DAWs.
 It mostly provide a 'universal' mapping for common functions like mute, solo, track select, EQ and what not.
 It basically just sits on top MIDI.
 * **M**idi **P**olyphonic **E**xpression (MPE) is probably the most convoluted of the workarounds, but it will require some more explanation, so I'll come back to this in a second.

 "Alright", I hear you thinking, "so MIDI is a fucked up standard, what is it good for then?"

-Well, it's pretty much still the only one you can sequence notes in your DAW, that all instruments interface with eachother and a computer, and often the only way you can control digital instruments and effects from hardware.
+Well, it's pretty much still the only one you can sequence notes in your DAW, that all instruments interface with each other and a computer, and often the only way you can control digital instruments and effects from hardware.

 So, let's poke into some of the common MIDI message types, starting with the most obvious: Notes.